sayalirked/sayalirked.github.io/_pages/about.md

 ### Contact: kedarisa [at] mail [dot] uc [dot] edu

 ### Summary
-- Strong background in scientific computing and numerical methods.
+- Strong background in finite element analysis and scientific computing.
 - Comprehensive programming skills in Python, Julia, C++, C, MATLAB languages, frameworks such as PyTorch, scikit-learn; and extensive experience with commercial CAE tools such as Abaqus.
 - Demonstrated ability to work both independently as well as collaboratively as a member of cross-functional teams in industry (P&G) and academia.
 - Authored 4 peer-reviewed journal publications in collaboration with academia.